-Speakers Dustin T. Duncan, Associate Professor of Population Health, NYU School of Medicine; Affiliated Associate Professor of Social Science, NYUAD; Director, NYU Spatial Epidemiology Lab
+Dustin T. Duncan, Associate Professor of Population Health, NYU School of Medicine; Affiliated Associate Professor of Social Science, NYUAD; Director, NYU Spatial Epidemiology Lab

-In conversation with Lorna E. Thorpe, Professor of Epidemiology, Director of the Division of Epidemiology, and Vice Chair of Strategy and Planning, Department of Population Health, NYU School of Medicine
+Lorna E. Thorpe, Professor of Epidemiology, Director of the Division of Epidemiology, and Vice Chair of Strategy and Planning, Department of Population Health, NYU School of Medicine

 Join our events mailing lists

 Always be the first to know about what's going on in our community.
 Sign up for one of our newsletters and receive information on a wide variety of events such as exhibition, lectures, films, art performances, discussions and conferences.